gitleolopes/House_Rocket/models/bigquery/README.md

 #### 📌 Project Overview
 This project demonstrates a data pipeline focused on Data Cost Observability using Google Cloud Platform (GCP) and analytics engineering best practices.

-The main goal is to simulate a scenario where raw data is ingested, transformed, documented, tested, and visualized through a dashboard to support cost monitoring.
+The main goal is to demonstrate how raw usage data can be transformed, documented, tested, and visualized to support BigQuery cost monitoring.

 #### 📊 Live Dashboard (Tableau Public)
 Explore the Cost Observability Dashboard: